MMGGYY66/blog_app/README.md

 ## Contributing <a name="contributing"></a>

-I welcome contributions to enhance the functionality and user experience of the Morse_Translator project.
+We welcome contributions to enhance the functionality and user experience of the Morse_Translator project.
 If you have any ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request.

 If you'd like to contribute to this project, please follow these steps: